varadbhogayata/music-player/README.md

 ---

-## Features
+## Features 📋
-* SignUp and SignIn option.
+⚡️ SignUp and SignIn option.\
-* Google SignUp and SignIn option.
+⚡️ Google SignUp and SignIn option.\
-* Play song, view detailed information of song.
+⚡️ Play song, view detailed information of song.\
-* Search songs.
+⚡️ Search songs.\
-* Filter songs based on language and singer.
+⚡️ Filter songs based on language and singer.\
-* Create new playlist.
+⚡️ Create new playlist.\
-* Add/Remove songs to/from playlist.
+⚡️ Add/Remove songs to/from playlist.\
-* Add/Remove songs to/from favourites.
+⚡️ Add/Remove songs to/from favourites.\
-* Scroll through recently played/viewed songs.
+⚡️ Scroll through recently played/viewed songs.\
-* Explore songs through your personalized playlist and favourites.
+⚡️ Explore songs through your personalized playlist and favourites.\

 ---

-## Contributing
+## Contributing 💡

 #### Step 1